Racism. It stops with me.

 • B&T DIVERSITY – THE WORK 2022

-We would ease Australians without lived experience of racism into a safe space for them to engage and reflect because, no matter how challenging the conversation, we need to talk about racism and the causes of inequality.
-Using mirrors as a key visual metaphor throughout campaign collateral, the audience would be invited to look beyond the surface and discover change is only possible when we reflect within ourselves.
-That reflection would begin by asking ourselves the hard questions — prompted by the 14 hero questions researched, tested, and developed by the Think HQ team.
-Each question would ask participants to consider their own experiences and think about the everyday advantages and disadvantages caused by racism.
+Mirrors became a central visual metaphor across the campaign.
+Audiences were invited to look beyond the surface and recognise that meaningful change begins with self-reflection.
+That reflection started by asking the hard questions, 14 hero questions researched, tested, and developed by the Think HQ team.
+Each question prompted participants to consider their own experiences and reflect on the everyday advantages and disadvantages created by racism.

-It would be a starting point to ignite constructive conversations about both institutional and interpersonal racism, first with the audience themselves and then with those at their dinner table.
+This would serve as a starting point to ignite constructive conversations about racism, first within the individual, then around the dinner table.

 Next